 Japanese Messenger Bags

 I have had a look and for someone who does not want to use a backpack I think a Japanese messenger bag is the perfect alternative.
 It has handles to hold it as well as a cross body strap for when you want to go hands free.
-I really like the look of the following items depending on your size preference – note that these are all available from Amazon.com for international shipping.
+I really like the look of the following items depending on your size preference – note that these are all available from Amazon USA and other Amazon country stores.

 - Pacsafe Metrosafe LS200 Anti-Theft Shoulder Bag in a range of colors.
 Click on the link to see colors and pricing.